If This World Were Mine: Other versions

+In November 2024, Kendrick Lamar and SZA sampled Vandross's rendition of the song called "Luther" dedicated to the late singer.
+The song went number one on the Billboard Hot 100 in March of 2025.

 Sampling

-R&B singer Tweet sampled the Gaye/Terrell original for the intro of her 2005 single "Turn Da Lights Off", featuring Missy Elliott.
+R&B singer Tweet sampled the Gaye/Terrell original for the intro of her 2005 single "Turn da Lights Off", featuring Missy Elliott.

-In 2013, American house music producer Chris Malinchak sampled the song on "So Good to Me".
+In 2013, American house producer Chris Malinchak sampled the song on "So Good to Me".

+The Vandross/Lynn version was sampled in "Luther", a ballad with SZA, off of Kendrick Lamar's 2024 album GNX.